SoftwareEngineeringToolDemos/ICSE-2013-JITTAC/README.md

 # ICSE-2013-JITTAC
-This repository is contains information related to the tool JITTAC presented at International Conference on Software Engineering, 2013.
+This repository contains information related to the tool JITTAC presented at International Conference on Software Engineering, 2013.
 The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?id=2486987).

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project:
 * [The Official Project Page, excluding source code](http://actool.sourceforge.net/)